 We know the best thing to do post-diagnosis.
 What's the worst thing you can do?

 For starters, work on increasing your physical activity.
-Even if you're not a “jock,” any kind of physical activity can help.
-Just baby steps.
+Any kind of physical activity can help.
 Nothing is too small.
 If you’re completely sedentary, walking to the end of the block and back once a day is more than a good start.

 Patients with Type 2 diabetes should find a way to lose weight.
-I tell that to all my patients.
-And I add: That's an easy thing to say and a difficult thing to do.
-But weight-management really is critical for controlling diabetes, and the better you control your diabetes from the beginning, the better your long-term outcome.
+Weight-management really is critical for controlling diabetes, and the better you control your diabetes from the beginning, the better your long-term outcome.